lacino40/spring-cloud-meetup/README.md

 on the edge of the network to handle client requests

 ### location-service
-The `gateway-service` module provides an endpoint to fetch list of locations/cities for purposes of demo application.
+The `location-service` module provides an endpoint to fetch list of locations/cities for purposes of demo application.

 ### weather-service
-The `gateway-service` module provides an endpoint to get detail weather data for selected location/city for purposes of demo application.
+The `weather-service` module provides an endpoint to get detail weather data for selected location/city for purposes of demo application.
 Also, it requests remote service called open-weather-map to retrieve live weather data.

 ### web-service